 How to make a Desdemona glove

-Our Desdemona glove is an elbow length, pure silk glove with a traditional 'mousquetaire' opening on the inside of the wrist.
-It comes in ivory and black and are perfect for any elegant occasion.
+Our Desdemona glove is an 'opera' length, pure silk glove with a traditional 'mousquetaire' opening on the inside of the wrist.
+It comes in ivory and black and is perfect for any elegant occasion.

 First step is to lay the fabric out on a cutting bench with stretch going width ways (across the hand).

 Soft, light and fluid, Desdemona is made of pure silk jersey which allows for the perfect amount of stretch and flexibility.

 Next, we cut off the required length of silk jersey with a pair of tailoring shears.